 where $\mu_T$ denotes the degree of coverage of input text document $T$ by text summary $S$, $\mu_I$ denotes the degree of coverage of input images $V$ by the image summary $I$. $\sigma_{T,I}$ measures the cohesion across the text sentences and images of final multi-modal summary. $R_v$ and $\hat{R_w}$ are respectively the individual reward values for each input sentence and input image that denote the extent of information content in each content fragment (a text sentence or an image).

 To sum up, only a handful of works have focused on the evaluation of multi-modal summaries.
 Even the proposed evaluation metrics have a lot of drawbacks.
-The evaluation metrics proposed by \citet{zhu2018msmo} and \citet{zhu3multimodal} require a large human evaluation score based training data to learn the parameter weights.
-Since these metrics are highly dependent on the human-annotated dataset, the quality of this dataset can compromise the evaluation process.
+The evaluation metrics proposed by \citet{zhu2018msmo} and \citet{zhu3multimodal} require a large human evaluation score-based training data to learn the parameter weights.
+Since these metrics are highly dependent on the human-annotated dataset, the quality of this dataset can compromise the evaluation process if the training dataset is restrictive in domain coverage or is of poor quality.
 It also becomes difficult to generalize these metrics since they depend on the domain of training data.
 The evaluation technique proposed by \citet{modani2016summarizing}, although independent from gold summaries, is too naive, and has its own drawbacks.
 The evaluation metric is not normalized, and hence shows great variation when comparing the results of two input data instances with different sizes.

 Overall, the discussed strategies have their own pros and cons; however, there is a great scope for future improvement in the area of `evaluation techniques for multi-modal summaries' (refer to Section \ref{sec:future}).